National Endowment for the Arts v. Finley: District Court

 The District Court found that the decency clause debased the First Amendment by deceitfully preventing some forms of protected speech and that the clause was vague under the Fifth Amendment.
-The District Court rejected the NEA’s argument that “decency” and “respect” were implicit and voluntary standards in funding evaluations.
-Instead, the court stated that the clause represented criteria to determine eligibility for the NEA grants and that an overbroad statute would restrict protected and unprotected speech.
-The court held that while the government may constitutionally regulate “obscene” speech, the decency clause might repress indecent speech, a form of expression immune from substantial governmental obstruction.
+The District Court rejected the NEA’s argument that "decency" and "respect" are implicit and voluntary standards in funding evaluations.
+Instead, the court ruled that the clause represents criteria to determine eligibility for NEA grants and that an overbroad statute would restrict protected and unprotected speech.
+The court held that while the government may constitutionally regulate "obscene" speech, the decency clause might repress indecent speech, a form of expression immune from substantial governmental obstruction.

-The court also argued that in certain protected areas, such as public education funding, government grants “may not be used to suppress unpopular expression”.
-Since both academic expression and artistic expression reached the core of a democratic society’s cultural and political vitality, the court found that, similar to education funding, art funding enhanced education neutrality.
+The court also argued that in certain protected areas, such as public education funding, government grants "may not be used to suppress unpopular expression".
+Since both academic expression and artistic expression reach the core of a democratic society’s cultural and political vitality, the court found that, as with education funding, art funding enhances education neutrality.

-U.S. Court of Appeals
+Ninth Circuit

 The Ninth Circuit Court of Appeals confirmed the district court’s finding and ruled in Finley’s favor.

-Supreme Court Decision
+Supreme Court

 The Supreme Court overturned the Court of Appeals decision.
-The Court found that decency does not certainly interfere with the First Amendment right to free expression and it does not violate the Fifth Amendment’s void for vagueness provision.
+It found that decency does not certainly interfere with the First Amendment right to free expression and does not violate the Fifth Amendment's void for vagueness provision.
 The court found that 20 U.S.C. § 954(d)(1) merely adds factors to the grant-making process.
-It does not state that all grants should be denied to applications involving indecent or disrespectful artworks.
+It does not say that all grants should be denied to applications involving indecent or disrespectful artworks.
 Although the statute does not state how much weight the Advisory Commission should give these factors, the NEA has wide discretion in considering this provision.

-Also, the Court stated that Finley carried the burden of demonstrating that there is a substantial risk that the application of the decency clause will lead to the suppression of speech.
-However, the Court found that the provision on its face was very clear in that the decency and respect provision is only a consideration; it is not a provision that compels the Chairperson to require decency and respect in every application.
-Because the very nature of the subject matter is open to different interpretations, the Court determined that in the context of selected artistic subsidies it is not possible at all times for Congress to legislate with clarity and it is difficult to establish a precise criterion when granting subsidies.
+Also, the Court held that Finley carried the burden of demonstrating that there is a substantial risk that the application of the decency clause will lead to the suppression of speech.
+But the Court found that the provision on its face is very clear that decency and respect are only considerations; it is not a provision that compels the chairperson to require decency and respect in every application.
+Because the subject matter is open to different interpretations, the Court determined that in the context of selected artistic subsidies it is not possible at all times for Congress to legislate with clarity and it is difficult to establish a precise criterion when granting subsidies.